qutip/qutip/doc/guide/dynamics/dynamics-data.rst

     expect = True
     num_expect = 2, num_collapse = 2, ntraj = 500

 The first line tells us that this data object was generated from the Monte-Carlo solver ``mcsolve`` (discussed in :ref:`monte`).
 The next line (not the ``---`` line of course) indicates that this object contains expectation value data.
 Finally, the last line gives the number of expectation value and collapse operators used in the simulation, along with the number of Monte-Carlo trajectories run.
-Note that the number of trjaectories ``ntraj`` is only displayed when using the Monte-Carlo solver.
+Note that the number of trajectories ``ntraj`` is only displayed when using the Monte-Carlo solver.

 Now we have all the information needed to reproduce the simulation results.
 To access the data for the two expectation values one can do: